Browse through our blog posts to find out what life is like at Hoe Grange Holidays along with some great ideas for days out in the Peak District.

 Royston is one of my favourite walks as you pass through the steep beautiful limestone valley, surrounded by nothing but rocky pastures full of wild flowers, fluttering butterflies, hawthorn trees silhouetted against the skyline, buzzards circling overhead, and the odd sheep or cow.

-You can check out the individual stages of The Boundary Walk or buy the complete book which features all 20 walks for just £10 plus £2.50 p&p.
+You can check out the individual stages of The Boundary Walk or buy the complete book which features all 20 walks.

-Friends of the Peak District campaign for a living, working countryside that changes with time but remains beautiful for ever.
+Friends of the Peak District are now part of CPRE Peak District and South Yorkshire and campaign for a living, working countryside that changes with time but remains beautiful for ever.
 Their aim is to ensure the balance is kept between a vibrant, sustainable rural economy and protecting the outstanding Peak District countryside.

 They hope this new boundary walk will increase awareness of the beautiful Peak District landscape and encourage people to cherish and protect it.

-Find out more about Friends of the Peak District and help us to protect and conserve this stunning landscape.
+Find out more about CPRE Peak District and South Yorkshire and help us to protect and conserve this stunning landscape.
 Why not make a donation to this worthwhile charity?